RUBELLA

 Vaccination

-• Unvaccinated children and teens should be vaccinated in a two-step procedure as soon as possible.
+• Unvaccinated children and adolescents should be vaccinated in a two-step procedure as soon as possible (minimum gap of 4 weeks).

-• Women of childbearing age should be vaccinated twice before they start their first pregnancy.
-Vaccination against rubella during pregnancy is no longer possible.
-There must be at least a 1-month gap between immunisation and pregnancy.
+• Women of child-bearing age should be vaccinated twice before they start their first pregnancy.
+Vaccination against rubella is no longer possible during pregnancy.
+There must be at least a 1-month gap between vaccination and pregnancy.

-Avoid all contact with rubella patients if you do not have adequate immune protection.
+Avoid contact with affected persons if you do not have adequate immune protection.

 Your local health authority can provide you with further advice.
-Since rubella infections must be reported, they will also have the latest information and be very experienced in dealing with the disease.
+Since rubella must be reported, it has information on the latest situation and a wealth of experience in dealing with the illness.

 More (specialist) information is also available online from the Robert Koch Institute (www.rki.de/roeteln).

-For more information about how vaccinations stop infection, visit the website set up by the Federal Centre for Health Education (www.impfen-info.de).
+For more information on infection control through vaccination, please visit the Federal Centre for Health Education website (www.impfen-info.de).